EvgenyNasretdinov/run-neo-run/txt/sfg.md

 Game description:

-HTML5 navigation game, which will collect user dialogues, to help improve route navigation services.
+"Run Neo, Run" is a HTML5 navigation game, which will collect user conversations, to build and evaluate route navigation services.

-"Run Neo, Run"
-Game is based on popular film series "The Matrix".
+The game is based on popular film series "The Matrix".
-The game is played by 2 players.
+The game is played by two players.
 One of them takes role of the runner, who escapes from agents.
 He also has a limited view of the map.
 The second player as a navigator sees the whole map and shows the runner a way how to escape.